awslabs/aws-sdk-ios-samples/CognitoSync-Sample/Swift/README.md

 ##2.
 Setup Facebook App
 1. Sign up for the Facebook developer program at [developers.facebook.com](https://developers.facebook.com/)

 1. Visit the guide [Getting Started with the Facebook SDK for iOS](https://developers.facebook.com/docs/getting-started/facebook-sdk-for-ios/) and follow the instructions to **Create a Facebook App**.
 Make note of your `App ID`.
 You'll use it in configuring the sample.
 The other steps in this guide will be useful with your future Facebook Apps, but are not necessary for this sample.
-Enter the following as your **Bundle ID**: `com.amazon.aws.CognitoSyncDemo`.
+Enter the following as your **Bundle ID**: `amazon.aws.CognitoSyncDemo`.

 1. In Xcode, update *FACEBOOK_APP_ID* with your app id and *FACEBOOK_DISPLAY_NAME* with your app name under the Information Property List.